 Table Topics provide a good way for newer members and less confident speakers to start gaining confidence.
 Encourage and help them.

-It should also provide opportunities for more experienced speakers to stretch their abilities so give them more demanding topics.
+It should also provide opportunities for more experienced speakers to stretch their abilities so give them more demanding topics and mini speeches.

 Have a wide selection of topics and adjust them according to the speaker.